PinkDiamond1/project-chi-edge/README.md

 **Note: Project χ is experimental.
 Many things will change.
 If you are interested in this project or have issues please feel free to contact me.**

+**Note 2: This is the EDGE branch.
+It is for testing new features in Project-χ.
+It will never be merged into master**

 ## Features

 * Contains AngularJS services and directives for loading, parsing, and downloading tabular data and as well as downloading generated publication quality SVG images.